aktech/aktech.github.io/_posts/2017-11-16-An-Year-at-Zomato.md

 * If you're building an API, never trust the guy who would be using it, handle the case for when he tells his 6 year old daughter to use it.

-* Security is one the critical things which is often ignored a lot by a Software Engineer.
+* Security is one of the critical things which is often ignored a lot by a Software Engineer.
 Remember that you are responsible for every bit of your code, think from the perspective of a hacker.

 * User is always an idiot, he would never use the product the way you want him to.